maltourky/bamboobsc/core-doc/dev-docs/14-WebContextBean.md

 #13 - Web Context bean
 #Introduction
-server web context start shutdown run java class bean.<br>
+server web context start or shutdown will run java class bean.<br>
-WebSystemCtxBeanSupportListener will auto create bean( ContextInitializedAndDestroyedBean ) do event for INITIALIZE or DESTROY.
+WebSystemCtxBeanSupportListener will auto create bean( ContextInitializedAndDestroyedBean ) and call `execute(ServletContextEvent event)` method for INITIALIZE or DESTROY.

 ***You must first understand the following framework***<br/>